ccb-hms/workbench-python-workshop/index.md

 Materials for this workshop have been based on materials from the following:

-[Learn to Discover Basic Python](https://github.com/LearnToDiscover/Basic_Python_dev) [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/) [Plotting and Programming with Python](http://swcarpentry.github.io/python-novice-gapminder/) This lesson is based on [The Carpentries Workbench][workbench] template.
+[Learn to Discover Basic Python](https://github.com/LearnToDiscover/Basic_Python_dev)

+[Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/)

+[Plotting and Programming with Python](http://swcarpentry.github.io/python-novice-gapminder/)

+This lesson is based on [The Carpentries Workbench](https://carpentries.org/blog/2022/01/live-lesson-infrastructure/) template.